 Instructions

 - Cook the shrimp in the sauce.
 Using tongs, remove the shrimp from the brine (no need to pat them dry) just shake off any excess water and transfer them to the sauce.
 Cover and let them cook for 4-5 minutes if they're jumbo shrimp or 2-3 minutes for smaller shrimp.
 Then, add the fresh parsley at the end.
-Tip: you'll know the shrimp is cooked once it turns an opaque color.
+Note: you'll know the shrimp is cooked once it turns an opaque color.

 I haven’t made this yet but it sounds delicious; however, many if us don’t drink or use alcohol at all, even in cooking, as the alcohol never completely evaporates or cooks out.
 What do you recommend in place of the wine.
 I know many recipes say use chicken broth, but that will hardly give the depth of flavor I’m sure the wine imparts.